neondatabase/website/content/docs/introduction/branching.md

 <a id="branches-coming-soon/"></a>

-Neon allows you to instantly branch your data the same way you branch your code.
-You can quickly and cost-effectively branch your data for development, testing, and various other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.
+With Neon, you can quickly and cost-effectively branch your data for development, testing, and various other purposes, enabling you to improve developer productivity and optimize continuous integration and delivery (CI/CD) pipelines.

 ## What is a branch?